AOEpeople/aoe_technology_radar/README.md

 ## Authoring Techradar contents
 For a new Technology Radar release, create a folder of the release date (YYYY-MM-DD) under `./radar`.

-In each release folder create a folder for every quadrant and place the items there.

 ### Maintaining items
 The items are written in Markdown format (.md)